Taiwanese indigenous peoples: Music

+A full-time indigenous radio station, "Ho-hi-yan", was launched in 2005 with the help of the Executive Yuan, to focus on issues of interest to the indigenous community.
+This came on the heels of a "New wave of Indigenous Pop", as indigenous artists, such as A-mei, Pur-dur and Samingad (Puyuma), Difang, A-Lin (Amis), Princess Ai 戴愛玲 (Paiwan), and Landy Wen (Atayal) became international pop-stars.
+The rock musician Chang Chen-yue is a member of the Ami.
+Music has given indigenous both a sense of pride and a sense of cultural ownership.

+The issue of ownership was exemplified when the musical project Enigma used an Ami chant in their song "Return to Innocence", which was selected as the official theme of the 1996 Atlanta Olympics.
+The main chorus was sung by Difang and his wife, Igay.
+The Amis couple successfully sued Enigma's record label, which then paid royalties to the French museum that held the master recordings of the traditional songs, but the original artists, who had been unaware of the Enigma project, remained uncompensated.

 Parks, tourism, and commercialization

-Aboriginal groups are seeking to preserve their folkways and languages as well as to return to, or remain on, their traditional lands.
-Eco-tourism, sewing and selling carvings, jewelry and music have become viable areas of economic opportunity.
-However, tourism-based commercial development, such as the creation of Taiwan Aboriginal Culture Park, is not a panacea.
-Although these create new jobs, aborigines are seldom given management positions.
-Moreover, some national parks have been built on aboriginal lands against the wishes of the local communities, prompting one Taroko activist to label the Taroko National Park as a form of environmental colonialism.
-At times, the creation of national parks has resulted in forced resettlement of the aborigines.
+Indigenous groups are seeking to preserve their folkways and languages as well as to return to, or remain on, their traditional lands.
+Eco-tourism, sewing and selling carvings, jewellery and music have become viable areas of economic opportunity.
+However, tourism-based commercial development, such as the creation of Taiwan indigenous Culture Park, is not a panacea.
+Although these create new jobs, indigenous are seldom given management positions.
+Moreover, some national parks have been built on indigenous lands against the wishes of the local communities, prompting one Taroko activist to label the Taroko National Park as a form of environmental colonialism.
+At times, the creation of national parks has resulted in forced resettlement of the indigenous.

-Due to the close proximity of aboriginal land to the mountains, many communities have hoped to cash in on hot spring ventures and hotels, where they offer singing and dancing to add to the ambience.
+Due to the close proximity of indigenous land to the mountains, many communities have hoped to cash in on hot spring ventures and hotels, where they offer singing and dancing to add to the ambience.
 The Wulai Atayal in particular have been active in this area.
-Considerable government funding has been allocated to museums and culture centers focusing on Taiwan's aboriginal heritage.
-Critics often call the ventures exploitative and "superficial portrayals" of aboriginal culture, which distract attention from the real problems of substandard education.
+Considerable government funding has been allocated to museums and culture centers focusing on Taiwan's indigenous heritage.
+Critics often call the ventures exploitative and "superficial portrayals" of indigenous culture, which distract attention from the real problems of substandard education.
 Proponents of ethno-tourism suggest that such projects can positively impact the public image and economic prospects of the indigenous community.